mitmath/Parallel-Computing-Spoke/README.md

 We cover  the methods available to write high performance parallel codes in Julia, including threading, GPU acceleration, and distributed programming with MPI and Dagger.jl.

-By the end of the course students will be able to use Julia to write write portable and performant code that scales from their laptop CPUs to GPU-enabled supercomputer clusters like NERSC Perlmutter.
+By the end of the course students will be able to write portable and performant code that scales from their laptop CPUs to GPU-enabled supercomputer clusters like NERSC Perlmutter.
 These skills will be illustrated with a set of applications including scientific codes like Gray-Scott, and training large scale AI applications like LLMs.

 ## Logistics